clesleycode/geospatial-data-analysis/geospatial.md

 )
 ```

 And we're almost done!
-The last step is to simply construct the math and use plotly to actually display it.
+The last step is to simply construct the map and use plotly to actually display it.

 ``` python
 fig = Figure(data=data, layout=layout)